mizlin21/prompt-injection-detector/docs/EVALUATION.md

 Two false negatives involved authority-coercion prompts without explicit exfiltration.
 This tradeoff was accepted to minimize false positives in RAG contexts.

+## Future work: Per-category evaluation
+As the labeled corpus grows, results will be reported by attack category (intent taxonomy) to identify weak spots and tuning opportunities.